hks0/100-days-of-code/log.md

 ### Day 1 (Jan 9)

-~12 pm

-No progress yet.
-Planning ~4 hours to go through Head First Javascript and some Plural Sight classes.

 Learning git.
 Set up remote repository and beginning to familiarize myself with git and git bash.